eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 ==========================

 A great number of modern systems have tight constraints over available memory.
 Reducing the memory usage is critical for these applications.
-Memory consumption of your Fast-DDS application can be achieved through a different number of approaches, mainly through architectural restructuring, but also via the limiting of resources and by avoiding static allocations.
+Reducing memory consumption of a Fast-DDS application can be achieved through a different number of approaches, mainly through architectural restructuring, but also via the limiting of resources and by avoiding static allocations.

-If your system has a low memory limit it would be recommended to limit the maximum resources of the application to ensure that it will run properly.
+If a system has a low memory limit it is recommended to limit the maximum resources of the application to ensure that it will run properly.
 To lower the usage during runtime, allocations can be set dynamically to ensure the lowest amount of memory is always in use.

 QoS Adjustments
 ---------------

 ResourceLimitsQosPolicy
 ^^^^^^^^^^^^^^^^^^^^^^^
 Limit the resources to the application's needs.
-At the lowest limit we can reduce it to one sample per |DataWriter-api|
+The lowest it can be reduced to is one sample per |DataWriter-api| and
-and |DataReader-api|.
+|DataReader-api|.

 .. warning::